ronissim/PaintMyCalendar/readme.md

     - Create a Google Spreadsheet with two sheets as outlined below.
     Note:
-      Neither are mandatory, and you can process using only one or the other Column A accepts regex expressions both in the domain and in the title See [example here](https://docs.google.com/spreadsheets/d/e/2PACX-1vShfL4YXwzztwm_egRyWotps92Cnm8jQyCO--U0DXxesVFebnjhXQUXtrQbFYRjqeHe1NoYL9tjaU0b/pubhtml)
+      Neither are mandatory, and you can process using only one or the other Column A accepts regex expressions both in the domain and in the title.
+      See [example here](https://docs.google.com/spreadsheets/d/e/2PACX-1vShfL4YXwzztwm_egRyWotps92Cnm8jQyCO--U0DXxesVFebnjhXQUXtrQbFYRjqeHe1NoYL9tjaU0b/pubhtml)
         - **Sheet 1 (Domains):**
-            - Column A: Event Title
+            - Column A: Domain
             - Column B: Category
                The first row should be the domain, as shown below: